robweber/ha-betabrite-sign/README.md

 The display area of the `.yaml` file is where messages are setup to actually display on the sign.
 Each message queue has a name and a list of messages.
 Within each message is where important information such as the sign mode, color, and speed of the message are specified.
 Variables can also be combined here to show within the same message.
 The order of the messages is the order they will be sent to the sign.

 The `main` queue must be present, as this is the default and loaded on startup.
 Additional queues can be defined as well.
 The currently active queue is determined by evaluating the `active_template` function.
 This template should return True/False to determine if the queue should be set to active.
 These are evaluated top-down, so the first queue that returns True is set as active.
 If no statement returns True, then the `main` queue is set to active automatically.
-Examples of this are below. __Note:__ the active queue is re-evaluated every minute, not on the fly, so there may be some delay between variables updating and the queue changing.
+Examples of this are below. __Note:__ the active queue is re-evaluated every 30 seconds, not on the fly, so there may be some delay between variables updating and the queue changing.

 ### Parameters